Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 It was a great birding walk this morning, with 20 guests taking up the early rise and treated with a great viewing.
 There were lots of birds around and we had a great display from 3 Red Birds-of-Paradise!
-After breakfast, we took a cruise around Kabui Bay and looked at all the limestone karsts as made it through Wallace Passage.
+After breakfast, we took a cruise around Kabui Bay and looked at all the limestone karsts as we made our way through Wallace Passage.
 Lovely conditions and a great cruise enjoyed by all.

 The afternoon saw snorkelling, diving, a kayaking tour, and glass bottom boat tours.
 The activities were aplenty, and even though the weather was wet, some of the guests commented that the snorkelling was the best so far.
 Mike gave a presentation in the lounge on ‘Marine Life of Raja Ampat’.
 We were set to have a BBQ this evening, however the weather did not look favourable and we opted for BBQ dinner inside the dining room instead of on the sundeck.
 Afterwards, we put a movie on for the guests that were interested in staying up a little later.

 — Steve Cox, Expedition Leader

 This is in the Morobe Province.
 The Xplorer gave us an easy afternoon landing amid calm seas and we were greeted by customary dancing and a sing sing performed to the beating rhythm of the drums.
 There was a welcome and presentation of gifts from Jamie.
 The children were let out of the primary school here, most of them speaking English comfortably.
-Again, as at all villages we have visited, they were tidy; nicely laid out, with paths swept clean and lots of fruit trees.
+Again, as at all villages we have visited, there were tidy, nicely laid out paths that had been swept clean, with lots of fruit trees.
 Most the guests chose a canoe paddle up the creek.
 My canoe was short of a paddler so I took that spot.
 One woman said there were no crocodiles in the creek, but 14 year old Aaron said there was a big one further up.
 Who to believe?
 Aaron I think.
 Of course, there would be at least one croc living here.
 There is always a croc or two wherever you go along the PNG coast.

 — Ben Cropp, Guest Lecturer